TostySSB/psychgh/docs/developer.md

 ## Project Layout

-After cloning the repository, you will see that we have two primary folders in our project: `client` and the root directory.
+After cloning the repository, you will see that we have two primary folders in our project: `client` and the root directory in the developement branch.
  -  `/client` contains the react application, so aptly named "client"
     -  `/public` contains all of the bootstrapping code for the React application.
     -  `/src` contains all of PsychGH's logic, components, and style sheets.